dhoer/gitlab-secrets/README.md

     watch docker-compose ps

 Open a browser and navigate to http://localhost:8081 and initialize the `root` password.

-For this demo we will use `Welcome1` as the password.
+For this demo we will use the following as the password:

+    Welcome1

 Once logged in, create a project under root group called `my-repo`.